open-metadata/OpenMetadata/docs/roadmap.md

 # Roadmap

 Here is the OpenMetadata Roadmap for the next 3 releases.

 We are doing a monthly release and we are going to evolve fast and adapt to community needs.
-Below roadmap is subject to change based on community needs and feedback.
+Below roadmap is subject to change based on community needs and feedback. our roadmap yet, please file an Issue [Github](https://github.com/open-metadata/OpenMetadata/issues) or ping us on [Slack](https://slack.open-metadata.org/)

-If you would like to prioritize any feature or would like to add a new feature that is not in our roadmap yet, please file an Issue on [Github](https://github.com/open-metadata/OpenMetadata/issues) or ping us on [Slack](https://join.slack.com/t/openmetadata/shared_invite/zt-wksh1bww-iQGk45NTw6Tp4Q9UZd6QOw).
+If you would like to prioritize any feature or would like to add a new feature that is not in our roadmap yet, please file an Issue on [Github](https://github.com/open-metadata/OpenMetadata/issues) or ping us on [Slack](https://slack.open-metadata.org).

 ## 0.4 Release - Sep 20th, 2021

 #### Theme:  Topics, Dashboards, and Data Profiler

-### Support for Kafka \(and Pulsar WIP\)
+### Support for Kafka (and Pulsar WIP)

 * Support for Message Service and Topic entities in schemas, APIs, and UI
 * Kafka connector and ingestion support for Confluent Schema Registry